bifravst/bifravst/docs/aws/Simulator.md

 ## Set up the UI

 The [device-ui](https://github.com/bifravst/device-ui) provides a browser-based UI to control the simulated device.
-Set it up on your Google Cloud using Firebase Hosting.

 ### Clone the project and install dependencies